 The Rambler is a durable, vacuum insulated bottle that accompanied us everywhere during our three-month testing period.
 It sat by our side at work, was our go-to for climbing days and hiking days, and was the ideal road trip bottle with its ability to hold both hot and cold drinks.
 The Rambler has a 26oz capacity, making it a much more reasonable option than its hulking 36oz big brother.
 Its major positives are the width of the mouth, which is significantly wider than most bottles, and the lid design, which is easy to clean and has a very comfortable carrying handle built in.
-The pros and cons ended up landing the Rambler our Editors' Choice award.
+The big pros and limited cons ended up landing the Rambler our Editors' Choice Award.

 Ease of Use